-Under the IFPR regime investment firms are required to use quantitative indicators ("K-factors") to reflect the potential harm that it can cause to its clients, the markets in which it operates and to itself.
-All K-factors may not necessarily apply to any one firm as they are specific to the business activity.
+Under the IFPR regime investment firms are to use quantitative indicators (K-factors) to reflect the potential harm that it can cause to its clients, the markets in which it operates and to itself.
+All K-factors may not necessarily apply to any one firm as they are specific to the its business activity.

-The KFRs relevant to the Firm are K-AUM and K-DTF.
+The KFR relevant to the Firm is K-AUM.
 The remaining K-Factors are not applicable.
-Under MIFIDPRU 6.2, PGIML is required to hold as their BLAR an amount of core liquid assets equal to the sum of one third of FOR and 1.6% of the total amount of any guarantees provided to clients.
+Under MIFIDPRU 6.2, PGIMW is required to hold an amount, as their BLAR, of core liquid assets equal to the sum of: 1) one third of FOR; and 2) 1.6% of the total amount of any guarantees provided to clients.

-In addition, PGIML is required to perform an internal assessment through the ICARA to establish if additional own funds and liquid assets are required to support their ongoing operations and/or an orderly wind-down, as prescribed by MIFIDPRU 7.
-This assessment determines PGIML's own funds threshold requirement ("OFTR") and liquid assets threshold requirement ("LATR").
+In addition, PGIMW are required to perform an internal assessment through the ICARA to establish if additional own funds and liquid assets are required to support their ongoing operations and/or an orderly wind-down, as prescribed by MIFIDPRU 7.
+This assessment determines PGIMW's own funds threshold requirement ("OFTR") and liquid assets threshold requirement ("LATR").
 The assessment of own funds and liquid assets against OFTR and LATR, respectively, ensures the full compliance with the OFAR.

-PGIML maintains own funds and liquid assets which it considers adequate, both in amount and quality, to ensure it remains financially viable.
+PGIMW maintains own funds and liquid assets which are adequate, both in amount and quality, to ensure it remains financially viable.

-The Firm also states and monitors additional 'internal' thresholds over and above the OFTR and the LATR.
+The Firm also state and monitor additional 'internal' thresholds over and above the OFTR and the LATR.
 These additional internal thresholds are determined using a number of stress tests performed on a range of key business and market risks.
 Any triggers or breaches would be immediately escalated in line with the internal escalation framework.